angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/02-gameplay.md

 reanimating :card[Emrakul, the Aeons Torn] before going to combat and attacking with Griselbrand and Emrakul for 22 damage.

-The deck also includes :card[Children of Korlis] to enable to you to draw your whole deck with Griselbrand.
+The deck also includes :card[Children of Korlis] to enable you to draw your whole deck with Griselbrand.
 Children of Korlis also enables you to loop your deck to allow wins post-combat, which will be discussed below.